awsdocs/iam-user-guide/doc_source/list_applicationdiscoveryarsenal.md

 | --- | --- | --- | --- | --- | --- |
 |   [ RegisterOnPremisesAgent ](https://docs.aws.amazon.com/setting-up.html#setting-up-user-policy) \[permission only\] | Grants permission to register AWS provided data collectors to the Application Discovery Service | Write |  |  |  |

-## Resources Defined by Application Discovery Arsenal<a name="applicationdiscoveryarsenal-resources-for-iam-policies"></a>
+## Resource Types Defined by Application Discovery Arsenal<a name="applicationdiscoveryarsenal-resources-for-iam-policies"></a>

 Application Discovery Arsenal does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
 To allow access to Application Discovery Arsenal, specify `“Resource”: “*”` in your policy\.